5HT2/bot-kt/scripts/README.md

 systemctl enable --now ~/.config/systemd/user/bot-kt.timer # enables and starts process
 ```

-If you have `bot-kt` in your home folder then you can just run `setup.sh`
+If you have `bot-kt` in your home folder then you can just run `./setup.sh`